Chinese Presbyterian Church: History

-The first Chinese churches arose out of the gold rush of the 1860s in Victoria, to where numbers of migrants travelled to make their fortune.
+The first Chinese churches arose out of the gold rush of the 1860s in Victoria, during which numbers of migrants travelled to Australia to make their fortune.
 The Chinese Presbyterian Church can trace its foundation to the Presbyterian Chinese Mission formed by the Presbyterian Church of New South Wales as Sydney became an increasingly important centre for Chinese immigrants.

-Location

 The Chinese Presbyterian Church officially began in 1893, opening its first church building on Foster Street in Surry Hills.
 Its first clergyman was John Young Wai.
-The church moved to Campbell Street in 1910, then moved to its current location at the Fullerton Memorial Church in 1957, located at the corner of Crown and Albion Streets.
+The congregation moved to Campbell Street in 1910, then moved to its current location at the Fullerton Memorial Church in 1957, located at the corner of Crown and Albion Streets.
+The Fullerton Memorial Church building, completed in the Gothic Revival style, was dedicated in 1905 in honour of Rev. Dr James Fullerton, a controversial Presbyterian minister in Sydney during the middle decades of the 19th century.

 Today the church continues to worship at the Fullerton Memorial Church building and owns and uses various adjoining properties for ministry.
-Currently the moderator of the church is Rev Christopher Chan who succeeded Rev David Tsai after he had retired from moderatorship in 2016.
+The current minister, since 2016, is Rev. Christopher Chan who succeeded Rev. David Tsai.